frc5587/TitanBot/README.md

 1. Auto-announcements from Google Calendar
 2. Polls taken through reactions
-3. A simple equation solver
+3. A powerful equation solver

 ## Getting Started

 1. Install [Python and pip](https://www.makeuseof.com/tag/install-pip-for-python/) and clone this repository

 2. Then, from the root of the this repository, install all of the dependencies for this project using the included `requirements.txt` file:
     ```bash
     pip3 install -r requirements.txt
     ```